Here’s my guide to ferreting out the best hidden gems and secret spots in beautiful Barcelona Spain.

 The double gabled building’s ornamentation is classic Gaudí.
-It has bulging and curved balconies, that presage the mask-like balconies on Casa Battló.
+It has bulging and curved balconies, that presage the mask-like balconies on Casa Batlló.
 The wrought iron is highly stylized and similar to La Pedrera’s twisting “seaweed” look.

 Gaudí incorporated many mythological and natural symbols into Casa Calvet.
 Among other things, the front door sports original wrought iron door knockers in the form of a Greek cross.
 The knocker strikes against a bed bug, in an allegory of faith crushing sin.

-Address: Carrer de Casp 48
+- Address: Carrer de Casp 48

-Note: Casa Calvet is a private residence.
+- Note: Casa Calvet is a private residence.
 You can only take pictures of the exterior.

-Metro: Metro: L4 L1 Urquinaona
+- Metro: Metro: L4 L1 Urquinaona

-Casa Calvet Restaurant Hours: Mon–Sat: 1:00 pm to 11:00 pm
+- Casa Calvet Restaurant Hours: Mon–Sat: 1:00 pm to 11:00 pm

 2. Palau de la Música Catalana: Barcelona’s Pretty Concert Hall

 Palau de la Música Catalana is a gaudy rose-covered wonderland and must see site in Barcelona.
-This magnificent concert hall was designed in 1905-08 by Lluis Domènech i Montaner -- an architect who was just as famous as Gaudi at the time.
+This magnificent concert hall was designed in 1905-08 by Lluis Domènech i Montaner — an architect who was just as famous as Gaudi at the time.

 You have to see it to believe it.
 Musicians love its acoustics.
 Tourists love its unique design.
 It’s a veritable symphony of stained glass, mosaics, sculptures.

 Palau de la Musica is located along a claustrophobic, densely packed street in the Gothic Quarter.
 Montaner countered the claustrophobia with color and levity.

 You’ll enter a waiting area, the Lluís Millet Hall, enveloped in massive stained glass windows.
 Parts of the panels are clear so you can see the dramatic mosaic columns outside by Sala Millet.

 Iron and glass chandeliers create a starry night effect.
 And sculptures curve up the sides of the stage, including a glowering Beethoven and Valkeries from Richard Wagner’s operas.

 Josep Pla, a doyen of Catalan literature, condemned it as “horrible” for its theatrical excesses.
 Montaner himself was peeved.
 He skipped the opening ceremony because he hadn’t been paid.

-Address: C/ Palau de la Música, 4-6, 08003 Barcelona
+- Address: C/ Palau de la Música, 4-6, 08003 Barcelona

-Hours:10:00 am to 3:30 pm, 9:00 am to 6:00 pm in August
+- Hours:10:00 am to 3:30 pm, 9:00 am to 6:00 pm in August

-Entry fee: Guided tour € 20, Self-guided tour € 15.
+- Entry fee: Guided tour € 20, Self-guided tour € 15.

 - Metro: Urquinaona, line 4